Helping Children and Adolescents Cope with Violence and Disasters: What Parents Can Do

 - Being afraid of the dark.

-- Become quiet around friends, family, and teachers
+- Becoming quiet around friends, family, and teachers

-- Flashbacks to the traumatic event (flashbacks are the mind reliving the event)
+- Having flashbacks to the event (flashbacks are the mind reliving the event)

 - Avoiding reminders of the event

 - Using or abusing drugs, alcohol, or tobacco

 - Being disruptive, disrespectful, or behaving destructively

 - Being angry